+New Caledonia

-New Caledonia Date started: 2004 Date of completion: 2007
+Date started: 2004

+Date of completion: 2007

-Territory of New Caledonia and Dependencies Area: 18 575 sq km Coastline: 2 254 km Population: 267 840 (July 2014 est.) GDP: USD 9.28 billion (2008 est.) The Prony and Mont Mau wind farms were constructed in the Mont-Dore district in southern New Caledonia in response to environmental concerns and a need to reduce New Caledonia's heavy dependence on fossil fuels to generate its electricity.
+Territory of New Caledonia and Dependencies

+Population: 267 840 (July 2014 est.) GDP: USD 9.28 billion (2008 est.)

+The Prony and Mont Mau wind farms were constructed in the Mont-Dore district in southern New Caledonia in response to environmental concerns and a need to reduce the territory's heavy dependence on fossil fuels to generate its electricity.
 New Caledonia previously relied on fossil fuels for 97% of its electricity generation.
-These wind farms are a good example of successful renewable energy (RE) development in SIDS.
+These wind farms are a good example of successful renewable energy development in SIDS.